-Viet Nam is rising as a leading destination for Offshore Development Centers (ODCs) thanks to a convincing mix of elements:
+Viet Nam is rising as a leading destination for offshore software development with more and more ODCs thanks to a convincing mix of elements:

 Government Support